-Note : For this household irrigation, the command area for drip and watering can is up to 1000m2 and 100m2 command area respectively.
+Note : For household irrigation, the command area for drip and watering can is up to 1000m2 and 100m2 command area respectively.

-Irrigation Interval
+Irrigation Scheduling

 For irrigation interval calculation, soil water holding capacity (Heavy, medium and light), effective crop root depth, crop development stage and manageable allowable depletion is taken into account.

-Table 19-Irrigation interval
+Table 20 Irrigation Scheduling